AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Can’t use cell phones at all, even hands-free None

-None Licensed driver over 21 or parent, guardian, person in loco parentis, or licensed spouse 18 or older in front seat If under 18, no more passengers than there are seat belts Can’t text while driving None
+11 p.m. to 5 a.m.
+Licensed driver over 21 or parent, guardian, person in loco parentis, or licensed spouse 18 or older in front seat Only one non-family member under the age of 18 in the vehicle unless a parent or legal guardian is present (family members excluded); no more passengers in car allowed than number seat belts.
+Can’t text while driving None

 Rhode Island 16 Driver education course completion certificate by Community College of Rhode Island (if under 18), permit application, birth document, 2 proofs of Rhode Island residency, and Social Security card — all original documents Over 18: $7.50